stashed/stash/docs/concepts/crds/repository.md

 `spec.backend` holds the backend information where the backup snapshots are being stored.
 To learn how to configure various backends for Restic, please visit [here](/docs/guides/backends.md).

-### spec.backupPath
+### backend prefix/subPath

-`spec.backupPath` denotes the directory inside the backend where the snapshots are being stored.
+`prefix` of any backend denotes the directory inside the backend where the snapshots are being stored.
+If the backend is a **Local** backend then `subPath` is used for this purpose.

 ## Repository Status